TGM-HIT/typst-sew-lecture/template/main.typ

 The distances are specified in terms of the monospace font grid: 1 in x direction is equal to \~4.8pt, for example.
 The `pin` and `offset` arrays can further contain an alignment as a third parameter.
 For example, `top+left` would make the arrow start or end at that corner of the letter.
+More details can be found in the manual.

 The pinning functionality is tuned for this template: changing the font or other parts of the raw block geometry will result in the pins not fitting anymore---beware!